Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

-\item \textbf{Greyscale}: The original images converted to greyscale, removing all color information.
-This type of filter is already available on smartphone operating systems to reduce phone use (e.g., Android's productivity mode, Apple's color filters).
+\item \textbf{Grayscale}: The original images converted to grayscale, removing all color information.
+Grayscaling is already deployed in mobile operating systems as a digital well-being feature (e.g., Android’s productivity mode, Apple’s color filters).
+It therefore represents the current state of the art and is include in all evaluations.

-\item \textbf{Manual}: The set of static image transformations used in the parametric optimization approach applied based on parameters chosen by an expert.
-Parameter values were determined through experimentation on a subset of images considering the predefined \crit{}. \end{itemize}
+\item \textbf{Manual}: A baseline in which static image transformations are applied using manually selected parameters.
+Parameter values were chosen through expert tuning on a subset of images with respect to the predefined \crit{}.
+Similar adjustments (e.g., color and saturation changes) are already supported by mobile operating systems.
+This baseline allows us to assess whether our low-level image adaptation approaches, parametric and style optimization, offer benefits beyond manual parameter selection.